-Growing vegetables in your garden or allotment is a great way to stay fit while ensuring a supply of fresh, healthy food.
-This list seeks to highlight some of the easiest vegetables to grow and harvest, meaning that you will quickly be enjoying the fruits of your labours.
+Growing vegetables in your vegetable garden or allotment is a great way to stay fit while ensuring a supply of fresh, healthy food.
+This list seeks to highlight some of the easiest to grow and harvest, meaning that you will quickly be enjoying the fruits of your labours.

-One of the reasons why lettuce is one of the easiest vegetables to grow is because there is no need for potting on or transplanting.
-Simply sow the seeds where you wish them to grow and keep the soil damp.
+One of the reasons why lettuce is one of the easiest to grow is because there is no need for potting on or transplanting.
+Simply sow the vegetable seeds where you wish them to grow and keep the soil damp.
 If the seeds do germinate in clumps you will need to thin them out, this gives the plants space to thrive.
 The information on the seed packet will tell you the exact spacing for your variety.

-One of the easiest vegetables to grow, lettuce is also a very versatile plant.
+One of the easiest to grow, lettuce is also a very versatile plant.
 If space is limited it can be grown in containers or in pots on windowsills.

 Sowing a small crop of seeds every few weeks, succession planting, will enable you to enjoy a regular supply of fresh lettuce.
 Succession planting also ensures that you don’t get a glut of a plant.

-A cool weather plant, you can begin growing lettuce in the spring and carry on into the fall.
+A cool weather plant, you can begin growing lettuce in the early spring and carry on into the fall.
 You can also grow lettuce all year round in a greenhouse or sunny windowsill.

 You can also sow and grow spinach in pots or as part of a container garden.